amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 - `Symbol`
 - `Number`

-Note: Objects are not primitive since they are composed of zero or more primitives and other objects.
+*Note*: Objects are not primitive since they are composed of zero or more primitives and other objects.

 ## Array